To the Top

 The 3 steps are Choose table, Choose variable and Show result.
 You are currently at Choose variable

-GREE12: Consumption based greenhouse gas emissions by reporting country and time
+GREE12: Greenhouse gas emission footprints (in CO2 equivalent, FIGARO application) by reporting country and time

 Choose variables